Introduction

 ASMR (Autonomous Sensory Meridian Response) is a sensory phenomenon that has captivated millions of people around the world, especially those looking to relax or sleep better.
 But what exactly is ASMR?
 How does it work, and why does it seem so effective for some people?
 This article explores the fascinating world of ASMR, its origins, how it works, and the criticism surrounding its use on social media.

-We will also highlight the ASMR feature offered by Easleep , a scientific approach to improving sleep quality.
+We will also highlight the ASMR functionality offered by Easleep , a scientific approach to improving sleep quality.

 ASMR how does it work?